sled-group/compute-guide/virtualgl-installation.md

 ```
 This starts the X server at display `:20`.

-Then, you can run `vglrun -d :20 glxgears` to run the program at the newly started at `:20`.
+Then, you can run `vglrun -d :20 glxgears` to run the program at the newly started X server at `:20`.

 # Part B: GPU Access on a remote Linux server in ThreeDWorld